jordwest/prism/docs/JOURNAL.md

 # Wednesday 27 Aug 2025

 Now time to work on cancelling current pending command if a new enemy is seen.

+# Thursday 27 Aug 2025

+Lots of polish done yesterday, the big one being a proper symmetric shadowcasting LOS algorithm that really makes a difference in tension when fighting enemies behind blind corners.

+Now I think it's finally time to work on the thing I've been putting off for over a week, throwable potions.
+Most of the logic is done, I just need to add a modal interface for choosing where to throw the potion.
+So first thing as always is the state.
+I suppose I'll add a new "mode" or something to the ui state.

+Next up is setting up a new enemy, maybe tweaking the existing ones a bit.
+I could also add a few new potions, none should be particularly difficult.
+Some ideas:

+ - Potion of paralysis (status effect support)
+ - Scroll of teleport (add scroll item type)
+ - Scroll of safe harbour (teleports allies and surrounds them with temporary walls) (add scroll item type)
+ - Potion of teleport
+ - Potion of blink
+ - Potion of overgrowth
+ - Potion of pain (hobbles player - decreases dodge + decreases chance of being hit)
+ - Potion of slow (slows the entity)

+I think first thing that makes sense is to add status effects - that applies to so many items.
+Need some status effect to get started, I might just use slow since it doesn't need any new stats.

+Ok got slow status effect in place.
+Next need to trigger it somehow.
+New potion I think.